Capture without ceremony

 No choosing a notebook first.
 Send it to your inbox like a text message and move on.

-AI reads your screenshots, transcribes voice notes, and summarizes links — retrieval works even when you never organized.
+Luckynote reads your screenshots, transcribes voice notes, and summarizes links with AI analysis, so retrieval works even when you never organized.

 |---|---|---|